open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 of LogRecord, not a separate concept.

-Events contain all of the features provided by LogRecords, plus one additional feature.
-All Events have a `name`.
-Events with the same `name` MUST conform to the same schema for both their `Attributes` and their `Body`.
+Events contain all of the features provided by LogRecords, plus one additional
+feature: every event is a semantic convention.
+All Events have a `name`, and all Events with the same `name` MUST conform to the same schema for both their `Attributes` and their `Body`.
+This additional

-Unlike the [Logs Bridge API](./bridge-api.md), application developers and instrumentation authors are encouraged to call this API directly.
+The Events API was designed to allow shared libraries to emit high quality logs without needing to depend on a third party logger.
+Unlike the [Logs Bridge API](./bridge-api.md), instrumentation authors and application developers and are encouraged to call this API directly.
 It is appropriate to use the Event API when these properties fit your requirements:

-* A consistent schema that can be identified by a name is necessary.
+* Logging from a shared library that must run in many applications.
+* A semantic convention needs to be defined.
+We do not define semantic conventions for LogRecords that are not Events.
-* Analysis by an Observability platform is the intended use case.
+* Analysis by an observability platform is the intended use case.
 For
   example: statistics, indexing, machine learning, session replay.
-* A semantic convention needs to be defined.
-We do not define semantic conventions for LogRecords that are not Events.
+* Normalizing logging and having a consistent schema across a large application is helpful.

 If any of these properties fit your requirements, we recommend using the Event API.
 Events are described in more detail in the [semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/events.md).

 Please note that Events are sent directly to the OTel Log SDK, which currently lacks a number of advanced features present in popular log frameworks.
 For example: pattern logging, file rotation, network appenders, etc. These features cannot be used with the Event API at this time.

-If a log framework is capable of creating logs which correctly map to the Event data model, that is also an acceptable way to create Events.
+If a third party logging framework is capable of creating logs which correctly map to the Event data model, loggin in this manner is also an acceptable way to create Events.
+For application developers that need additional logging features, we recommend using this approach.
+For shared libraries and instrumentation, we recommend using the Event API directly, to avoid taking a dependecy on a third party logger.

 ## EventLoggerProvider